esilgard/HutchCyto/README.md

 *__HutchCyto__*
 ==============================================================================

-Primary directory for the Fred Hutch standard cytogenetics processing pipeline
+Primary directory for Fred Hutch standard cytogenetics parsing scripts
 ------------------------------------------------------------------------------

 Can be run from the command line eg: